H4HWV2011/msjarvis-public-docs/thesis/09-darwin-godel-machines.md

 whether to promote items into a small in‑memory I‑container that acts as a seed for Ms. Jarvis's identity context.

-Importantly, this is *not* a global self‑modifier; it operates strictly at the level of: "Should this content enter Ms. Jarvis's long‑term memory?" and "Should this content become part of her evolving identity narrative?"
+This is *not* a global self‑modifier; it operates strictly at the level of: "Should this content enter Ms. Jarvis's long‑term memory?" and "Should this content become part of her evolving identity narrative?"
 It constrains which inputs are allowed to shape Ms. Jarvis's subjective experience while respecting the GBIM/GeoDB/Chroma backbone from previous chapters.

 ### 9.3.2 Service and API structure